-Part of the design change compared to the Vantage V is also on the strap.
-Now it does not use a specific one, but it's a standard 22mm with “quick release”.
-That allows you to be as modern as you want with the chosen strap, both from the original options offered by Polar or from any other third party seller.
+Part of the design change with respect to the Vantage V is also in the strap.
+Now it does not use a specific size, but it is 22mm of normal type and with "quick release".
+This allows you to be as modern as you want with the strap you choose, either from the original options offered by Polar or from any other third party vendor.

 The general operation of the watch is the same as that of the Vantage, having the time screen (which only supports switching between digital or analog, but nothing else) that we can combine together with the different screens that give us relevant information at a quick glance for Training Load Pro, Nightly Recharge, Fit Spark, real time HR, weather, latest activities and daily activity.